dalesgit/wiki-vim/Gratitude Journal.md

 # Gratitude Journal

+## 2024-10-01 Tue

+For the way in which Moses walked into my life with the reading of Lectio.
+For the gym yesterday and the lectures on [freedom.](freedom..md)

 ## 2024-09-30 Monday

 I'm pretty impressed with working with nvim.
 Yesterday Miriam had a smiling response to our birthday wishes and gift.